top of page

 A community working to make our streets safer, healthier and happier places.

-I am working on this project as the lead member from my neighbourhood.
+I worked on this project as the lead member from my neighbourhood from February 2021 - September 2023.

 Initial Proposal